OctopusDeploy/docs/docs/administration/authentication-providers/googleapps-authentication.md

-You can see the OpenID Connect metadata by going to [https://accounts.google.com/.well-known/openid-configuration](https://accounts.google.com/.well-known/openid-configuration).
+You can see the OpenID Connect metadata by going toÂ [https://accounts.google.com/.well-known/openid-configuration](https://accounts.google.com/.well-known/openid-configuration).